 Conventional An uninsured mortgage is lending up to 80% of the purchase price or appraised lending value.

 High Ratio An insured mortgage is when financing required exceeds 80% of the value of the property.
 The mortgage insurance insures the lender in case the borrower defaults on the mortgage and the lender has advanced more than 80% of the value of the property.
-The two insurance companies in Canada are: C.M.H.C – Canada Mortgage and Housing Corporation, Genworth and AIG.
+The two insurance companies in Canada are: C.M.H.C – Canada Mortgage and Housing Corporation, Sagen (Genworth) and Canada Guarantee.

 The insurance costs depends on the loan to value ratio, as follows;